Calibration of the strain amplitude recorded with DAS using a strainmeter array: Conclusions

 \section{Conclusions}

-The waveform similarity of DAS recorded signals with strainmeter recorded signals as well as in an intercomparison of DAS signals is high for large amplitude signals.
+The waveform similarity between DAS- and strainmeter-recorded signals, as well as in the intercomparison of DAS signals, is high for signals with large amplitudes.
 For the body- and surface waves recorded after the main shocks (Mw 7.7 and Mw 7.6) of the Kahramanmaraş earthquake sequence on February 6th 2023 the normalized correlation coefficient (NCC) with respect to the strainmeter is larger than 0.92 for all DAS fibers in the frequency band from 0.05~Hz to 0.1~Hz.
 In an intercomparison of colocated DAS fibers for the body-wave signals up to 1~Hz, the NCC is larger than 0.97 and reaches 1.000 in some cases.
 For smaller signal amplitude the DAS signal-to-noise ratio worsens and the NCC becomes smaller.
 The signal quality in this respect is better for the tight-buffered cable and worst for the loose-tube cable in the \Lvorstollen, where it is not protected by a sand bed against water dripping from the ceiling.